skylerkatz/hover/README.md

 hover deploy
 ```

-This command will upload our asset files and docker image to S3 and ECR respectively.
-It will also deploy a CloudFormation stack that configures the different AWS resources to serve our application.
-More on the deployment process can be found [in this guide](docs/the-deployment-process.md).
+This command will upload our asset files to S3 and our Docker image to ECR.
+It will also deploy a CloudFormation stack that will configure the various AWS resources that will be used to serve our application.
+More information on the deployment process is available [in this guide](docs/the-deployment-process.md).

 ## Documentation